|

 access. >From the offsite server you could type the

-[offsite]$ ssh -v accountname@server1.com
+following: [offsite]$ ssh -v accountname@server1.com

-Use the -v , or verbose flag option, to
+Use the -v, or verbose flag option, to

 display debugging information while verifying that your